Iberian Peninsula Blackout

 A preliminary chronology based on the information known so far has been identified regarding the complex sequence of events which have occurred prior to the blackout.
 The final description of the sequence of events will be established by the Expert Panel in a factual report, followed by the in-depth analysis and recommendations in the final report which will be published.

-Preliminary findings indicate that during the half hour preceding the blackout, two periods of oscillations (power and frequency swings) were observed in the Continental Europe Synchronous Area (CE SA).
+During the half hour preceding the blackout, two main periods of oscillations (power and frequency swings) were observed in the Continental Europe Synchronous Area (CE SA).

-The first one took place from 12:03 to 12:07 CET.
-Preliminary analysis of the available information indicates that this was a local oscillation, primarily affecting the Spanish and Portuguese power systems.
+The first one took place from 12:03 to 12:07 CEST.
+Preliminary analysis of the available information indicates that this was a local, forced oscillation (i.e. induced by an external source), with a dominant frequency of 0.64 Hz, primarily affecting the Spanish and Portuguese power systems.
+As visible in the Figure 5, the forced oscillation excites also the interarea mode East-Centre-West (0.21 Hz) with a small amplitude.

-The second oscillation started at 12:16 CET to 12:22 CET.
-This was an inter-area oscillation corresponding to the well-known East-West Continental mode.
-It was effectively mitigated through countertrading measures, which reduced power flows between France and Spain, also with a switch from AC emulation to fixed power in the operation mode of the HVDC link and the coupling of the internal power lines in the South of Spain.
+This second oscillation was effectively mitigated through countertrading measures, which reduced power flows between France and Spain, also with the coupling of the internal power lines in the South of Spain.

 Following the second oscillation, the voltage was within the range of 390–420 kV, before increasing again, but still within the operational voltage range in the transmission network.
 At that moment, Spain’s international scheduled exchanges – all in the export direction – were 1,000 MW to France, 2,000 MW to Portugal and 800 MW to Morocco.